airdeploy/airdeploy-docs/docs/flagger-sdk/quick-start.md

 Now, let's test that our installation is correct

->Note: We include randomly generated API key in our code examples
+>We included randomly generated API key in our code examples

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Javascript-->